 - Prosthetist: inspects function of the prosthetic components and makes adjustments as necessary to ensure adequate fit in collaboration with the physician.

 - Social worker and/or psychologist: often needed to assess the patient and family for psychosocial risk factors, depression, problems with self-image/self-esteem, acceptance of disability, bullying, or other school issues.

-- Multidisciplinary management ensures holistic care of a developing, growing child with a limb deficiency.
+Multidisciplinary management ensures holistic care of a developing, growing child with a limb difference.